By: Greg Staley

 This means that those involved with this forum agree to take 5 years’ worth of classes.
 What is unclear is whether or not our elected members of parliament who are involved with this organization do this on their dime and time.
 Do they pay out of their pocket – or does the forum pay for the bill, or does it get written off as an expense related to parliamentary business – AKA the taxpayer pays?

-It’s worth noting that Michelle Rempel of the Conservative Party is an active member of the Young Global Leaders Forum run by World Economic Forum founder Klaus Schwab and therefore is taking part in their 5-year long course.
+It’s worth noting that Michelle Rempel of the Conservative Party is was an active member of the Young Global Leaders Forum run by World Economic Forum founder Klaus Schwab in 2016 and therefore is likely taking part in their 5-year long course.
 How many classes have Rempel and others in the forum attended?
 How much time and energy do Rempel and others focus here instead of on domestic problems to help Canadians?
 Her response to our Twitter feed does nothing to address anything mentioned in this article, but rather seems like political speak to throw this under the rug.
 Laughing it off as almost conspiratorial and talking about things that resonate with her base.

 What is the Apolitical Academy stand for that’s linked through the Young Global Leaders Forum website under impact?